 Skelwith Fold caravan park in Ambleside made news when it succeeded in re-introducing the endangered species to its grounds a few years ago.

-The Prince of Wales – who is patron of the Red Squirrel Survival Trust – even wrote to the park congratulating it “most strongly” on its “efforts to preserve this wonderful creature”.
+The Prince of Wales – who is patron of the Red Squirrel Survival Trust – even wrote to the park.
+He congratulated it “most strongly” on its “efforts to preserve this wonderful creature”.

 But according to park director Henry Wild, holiday guests would sometimes express surprise when they were unable to spot the reticent reds in the woodland.